 Each November, the spectacular Texas State Capitol Building plays host to one of the USA’s foremost literary events.
 Over 200 authors attend each year and over 40,000 bookworms of all ages come together to enjoy various readings, panel discussions and book signings.
-In addition, there are an array of special workshops for children and various stalls and exhibitors from across the state.
+In addition, there is an array of special workshops for children and various stalls and exhibitors from across the state.

 Chuy’s Christmas Parade (December)

 Featuring a procession of marching bands, vintage cars and giant balloons, this spectacular Christmas parade starts at the State Capitol Building and heads down Congress Avenue.
-The atmosphere is electric and the kids will certainly be in their element.
+The atmosphere is electric, and the kids will certainly be in their element.
 It’s a lovely family-friendly day out in the run-up to the holidays.

 ►Get our insights into the city's best attractions on the See and Do in Austin page

 Are you an expat living in Austin?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Austin.
 Please contact us if you'd like to contribute.

 Expat Health Insurance